Phlogopite: Ultrapotassic association

 Phlogopite mica is a commonly known phenocryst and groundmass phase within ultrapotassic igneous rocks such as lamprophyre, kimberlite, lamproite, and other deeply sourced ultramafic or high-magnesian melts.
 In this association phlogopite can form well preserved megacrystic plates to 10 cm, and is present as the primary groundmass mineral, or in association with pargasite amphibole, olivine, and pyroxene.
 Phlogopite in this association is a primary igneous mineral present because of the depth of melting and high vapor pressures.

 Ultramafic rocks

 Phlogopite is often found in association with ultramafic intrusions as a secondary alteration phase within metasomatic margins of large layered intrusions.
 In some cases the phlogopite is considered to be produced by autogenic alteration during cooling.
 In other instances, metasomatism has resulted in phlogopite formation within large volumes, as in the ultramafic massif at Finero, Italy, within the Ivrea zone.
 Trace phlogopite, again considered the result of metasomatism, is common within coarse-grained peridotite xenoliths carried up by kimberlite, and so phlogopite appears to be a common trace mineral in the uppermost part of the Earth's mantle.
 Phlogopite is encountered as a primary igneous phenocryst within lamproites and lamprophyres, the result of highly fluid-rich melt compositions within the deep mantle.

 Uses

+As the general thermal, electrical and mechanical properties of phlogopite are those of the mica family, the main uses of phlogopite are similar to these of muscovite.